aialferov/cni-node/README.md

 To delete installed plugins, configuration files or created Kubernetes objects, use "uninstall" command in the examples above.

-### Wait
+### Pause

-To wait for a SIGINT or SIGTERM signal after install or uninstall action add "--wait" option.
+To pause waiting for a SIGINT or SIGTERM signal after (un)installing action add "--pause" option.

 ## Kubernetes Example